HermanMartinus/justsketchme-frontend/faq.md

 - At the bottom of your receipt email is a link titled "Manage subscription".
 Clicking that will give you the option of cancelling your license.
 - You can also cancel the subscription from within your [Gumroad library](https://gumroad.com/library/).

 ---

-## Refunds

-If you are in any way disatisfied with JustSketchMe Pro, send us an email with your issue and we'd be happy to offer you a full refund.

----